TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 4/1 Corinthians 4.21.md

 ---

-What will ye? shall I come unto you with a rod, or in love and a spirit of gentleness?
+What do you want?
+Shall I come to you with a rod, or in love and a spirit of gentleness?